-Ed is a trial lawyer who concentrates in the healthcare, energy, manufacturing, and financial services industries.
+Ed is a trial lawyer focused on healthcare, aviation, energy, manufacturing, and financial services matters.
 He appears in courts and arbitrations around the country and is a AAA panel neutral.

-As national counsel for one of the largest government-sponsored health plans, Ed handles healthcare litigation around the country.
-Ed also represents healthcare providers including Chicago area hospitals, health systems, and nursing homes.
+As counsel for several health plans, Ed handles healthcare litigation around the country.
+He also represents healthcare providers including Chicago area hospitals, health systems, and nursing homes.
+Ed also represents a global aerospace company in product liability litigation.
 In the energy sector, Ed has handled several significant matters for a Midwest natural gas transmission and electric generation utility.

-His pro bono work ranges from veteran’s advocacy to prosecuting civil hate crime claims.
+His pro bono work ranges from veteran’s advocacy where he won a case before the Board of Correction of Naval Records to prosecuting civil hate crime claims.
 Prior to law school, he managed political campaigns in Michigan.

-Ed has presented on a wide range of topics in health care law, including managed care, where, for example, he served as Co-Chair of one of the premier managed care conferences.
+Ed speaks on a wide range of topics in health care law, including managed care, where, for example, he served as Co-Chair of one of the premier managed care conferences.
 He also spoke on managed care issues to the Minnesota Bar Association.
 Ed also speaks on other topics including arbitration, litigation strategies, bankruptcy, and alternative fee arrangements.
-He is a frequent contributor to Healthcare Liability & Litigation Health Briefs, published by the American Health Lawyers Association and writes on health law topics for a range of other publications.
+He also publishes articles for American Health Lawyers Association and writes on health law topics for a range of other publications.

-Ed is AV rated (highest rating) by Martindale-Hubbell and was selected for the American Health Lawyers Association "Spotlight on Leaders" list in 2009.
-Nightingale's Healthcare News has named him twice as to its roster of “Outstanding Health Care Litigators."
+Ed is AV rated (highest rating) by Martindale-Hubbell and Nightingale's Healthcare News has named him twice as to its roster of “Outstanding Health Care Litigators."

 "I pride myself on anticipating our clients' needs and meeting their deadlines."